Fort Miley Batteries

 What you need to know

-The views are the other reason to come.
-The batteries sit on high ground with unobstructed sightlines to the Pacific, the Marin Headlands, and the Golden Gate Bridge.
-On a clear day, you can see the Farallon Islands.
+The views from the high ground extend to the Pacific, the Marin Headlands, and the Golden Gate Bridge.
+On clear days the Farallon Islands are visible.

 Visiting